1fish2/BBQTimer/README.md

 [MIT License](https://github.com/1fish2/BBQTimer/blob/master/LICENSE.md).

 ## Usage Tips
-* On Android Lollipop, start BBQ Timer from the application or its home screen widget.
+* Android Lollipop on: Start BBQ Timer from the application or its home screen widget.
-  You can operate it from the notification drawer and the lock screen as long as it's running or paused.
+  You can operate it from the lock screen and the pull-down notification while it's running or paused.
-* On Jelly Bean and KitKat, place the BBQ Timer widget on your lock screen for quick access.
+* Jelly Bean and KitKat: Put the BBQ Timer widget on your lock screen for quick access.
+  (Instructions below.)
 * The widget also works on the home screen.
-* To resize the home screen widget, long-press on it then drag its resize handles.
-  When stretched wider, it can show longer durations.
-* To remove the widget, long-press it then drag it onto “X Remove”.
-* Tap the stopwatch time display to cycle between *stopped* → *running* → *paused* → *stopped.*
+* Tap the timer display to cycle between *stopped* → *running* → *paused* → *stopped.*
+* If you long-press the home screen widget, you can stretch it to fit longer durations.
 * On the app’s main screen, tap the checkbox to turn on periodic reminder alarms.
-* On the app’s main screen, set the interval between periodic reminder alarms by dragging the number widget, or tap the number then type in a new number, or tap and hold on the number above or below the current setting.
+Set the interval between reminders by dragging the number widget, or tap the number then type in a new number, or press and hold the number above or below the current value.

 ## How to Use Android Lock Screen Widgets
-* This feature requires Android 4.2 Jelly Bean MR1 through Android 4.4 KitKat.
-Not Lollipop.
+* Only Android 4.2 Jelly Bean MR1 through Android 4.4 KitKat can do this.
-* On KitKat, you must turn on Settings → Security → Enable Widgets to enable this feature.
+* On KitKat, first enable Settings → Security → Enable Widgets.
 * For step-by-step instructions, see [Getting started with lock screen widgets on Android Jelly Bean](http://howto.cnet.com/8301-11310_39-57549747-285/getting-started-with-lock-screen-widgets-on-android-jelly-bean/ “CNET How To”)